-Students are required to complete three elective courses (totaling at least six credit hours) with the minimum passing grade prior to the start of Year 4.
+Students are required to complete four elective courses (totaling at least eight credit hours) with the minimum passing grade prior to beginning Advanced Pharmacy Practice Experiences.
 Only courses that appear on the Approved Electives list may be used to fulfill this requirement.
-Research or internship experiences may be utilized to meet requirements if approved by the Curriculum Committee.
+External research or internship experiences may be utilized to meet requirements if approved by the Curriculum Committee.
 Students should refer to the Gatton College of Pharmacy Student Handbook for complete information about scheduling electives.

 Students are expected to enroll in electives as sequenced in the curriculum outline; however, requests for enrolling in electives out of sequence may be made.
 Such requests require approval by the Associate Dean for Academic Affairs (ADAA) and are considered on a case-by-case basis.
 Students can enroll in only one elective in any one term unless granted permission, in writing, by the ADAA or designee.
-Students may complete additional electives in excess of the requirements with written permission of the ADAA or designee;

-^bCourse continues into the next semester; 1 hr credit is awarded following the spring semester however, these courses become part of the student's academic record and the grade assigned will be calculated in the student's GPA.
+Students may complete additional electives in excess of the requirements with written permission of the ADAA or designee; however, these courses become part of the student's academic record and the grade assigned will be calculated in the student's GPA.